Data Protection Notice

 2.1 Personal data on customers

 The table below gives an overview of the personal data which the Bank processes on customers, for what purpose it is being processed and on the basis of which authority.
-If other data than that specified in the table is being processed, or for another purpose, the Bank will seek to inform the customer of this.
+If other data than that specified in the table is being processed, or for another purpose, which the Bank will seek to inform the customer about.

 Processing connected to products and services

-The Bank is also obliged by law to process certain personal data concerning the customer, e.g. in compliance with the Anti-Money Laundering and Terrorist Financing Act and the Securities Transactions Act.
+The Bank is also obliged by law to process certain personal data concerning the customer, e.g. in compliance with the Anti-Money Laundering and Terrorist Financing Act, the Securities Transactions Act, the Act on Mandatory Pension Insurance and the Act on the Operation of Pension Funds.

-- Information on family status, i.e. co-habitation, marital status and information spouse and children
+- Information on family status, i.e. co-habitation, marital status and information on spouse and children.

-- Financial information concerning the product or service requested by the customer or which the customer ha from the Bank, e.g. information on business history, solvency, turnover, account balance etc.
+- Financial information concerning the product or service requested by the customer or which the customer has at the Bank and/or its pensions funds and subsidiaries, e.g. information on business history, solvency, turnover, account balance etc.

 - Information on assets, e.g. real estate and vehicles.